Segmentation of Objects by Hashing: C Z Segmentation

-This process is repeated $l$ times and produces $l$ independently constructed hash functions $g_{1}, \ldots, g_{l}$.
-The available reference ('training') data $S$ are indexed by each one of the $l$ hash functions, producing $l$ hash tables, \ie each of the $S_{i}$ hierarchical partitions generated by all the corresponding parents of the hierarchical tree structure. \\
+This process is repeated $l$ times and produces $l$ independently constructed functions of hashing $g_{1}, \ldots, g_{l}$.
+The available reference ('training') data $S$ are indexed by each one of the $l$ functions of hashing, producing $l$ tables of hashing, namely each of the $S_{c}$ hierarchical partitions generated by all the corresponding parents of the hierarchical tree.

 Once the LSH data structure has been built it can be used to perform a very efficient search for approximate neighbors in the following way.
-When a query $S_{0}$ arrives, we compute its key for each hash table $j$, and record the examples $C=\{S_{1}^{l}, \ldots, S_{n_{l}}^{l}\}$ resulting from the lookup with that key.
-In other words, we find the 'training' examples that fell in the same bucket of the $l$-th hash table to which $S_{0}$ would fall.
-These $l$ lookup operations produce a set of candidate matches, $C=\cup_{j=1}^{l}C_{j}$.
+When a query $S_{0}$ arrives, we compute its key for each table of hashing $z$, and record the examples $C=\{S_{1}^{l}, \ldots, S_{n_{l}}^{l}\}$ resulting from the lookup with that key.
+In other words, we find the 'training' examples that fell in the same bucket of the $l$-th table of hashing to which $S_{0}$ would fall.
+These $l$ lookup operations produce a set of candidate matches, $C=\cup_{z=1}^{l}C_{z}$.
 If this set is empty, the algorithm reports it and stops.
 Otherwise, the distances between candidate matches and $S_{0}$ are explicitly evaluated, and the examples that match the search criteria, which means that are closer to $S_{0}$ than $(1+\epsilon)R$, are returned.